Vehicle inspection for license renewal 2023–what you need to know

 Parking brake and brake pedal |

-You should ensure that all the above items are in good working order before the vehicle inspection.
-In addition, if any part of the vehicle has been modified, you should restore it before the inspection if possible.
-For more information on vehicle modifications, please read the Transport Department's "Alterations and Modifications to Vehicles Do’s and Don’ts" or our featured article: Your guide to aftermarket vehicle modifications in Hong Kong
+You should ensure that all the above items are functioning properly before taking the car for inspection.
+Additionally, if there are any modified parts on the vehicle, you should revert them before inspection.
+For more information on modified vehicles, visit the Transport Department's 'Alterations and Modifications to Vehicles – DOs and DONTs' or our article: Your guide to aftermarket vehicle modifications in Hong Kong.

-Although there appear to be many inspection items, it usually only takes 15 to 30 minutes to complete an inspection.
-After passing, you will receive the "Certificate of Fitness".
-You can then bring the required documents and fee to apply for a vehicle license renewal at the Transport Department.
-Please visit 2023 vehicle license fees, renewal documents, and methods (With EV License Fee Calculator!)
+Although the list inspection items may appear long, it usually takes only 15 to 30 minutes to complete.
+After passing, vehicle owners will receive a 'Certificate of Roadworthiness.'
+Owners can then take the required documents and payment to the Transport Department or apply online for licence renewal.
+Please read our 2024 vehicle license fees, renewal documents and methods (With EV License Fee Calculator!).

 If your vehicle fails the inspection, you will receive a detailed repair notice, which lists all the problems found by the vehicle inspector.
 Experienced vehicle owners can purchase the needed parts and perform the repair themselves to save costs.
 Then, of course, they must take the risk of their vehicle failing the re-inspection.